turingschool/curriculum/source/projects/dinner_dash.markdown

 ---
 layout: page
-title: Diner Dash
+title: Dinner Dash
 ---

-In this project you'll use Ruby on Rails to build an online commerce platform for a restaurant.
+In this project you'll use Ruby on Rails to build an online commerce platform for a restaurant to facilitate online ordering.

 <div class="note">
 <p>This project is open source.
 If you notice errors, typos, or have questions/suggestions, please <a href="https://github.com/JumpstartLab/curriculum/blob/master/source/projects/diner_dash.markdown">submit them to the project on Github</a>.</p>